Junkyard tornado: History and reception

-Reception

-The junkyard tornado argument is rejected by evolutionary biologists, since, as the late John Maynard Smith pointed out, "no biologist imagines that complex structures arise in a single step."
+The junkyard tornado argument is rejected by evolutionary biologists as based on false assumptions, since "no biologist imagines that complex structures arise in a single step", as John Maynard Smith put it.
 Evolutionary biology explains how complex cellular structures evolved by analysing the intermediate steps required for precellular life.
 It is these intermediate steps that are omitted in creationist arguments, which is the cause of their overestimating of the improbability of the entire process.

-Hoyle's argument is a mainstay of creationist, intelligent design, orthogenetic and other criticisms of evolution.
-It has been labeled a fallacy by Richard Dawkins in his two books The Blind Watchmaker and Climbing Mount Improbable.
-Dawkins argues that the existence of God, who under theistic uses of Hoyle's argument is implicitly responsible for the origin of life, defies probability far more than does the spontaneous origin of life even given Hoyle's assumptions, with Dawkins detailing his counter-argument in The God Delusion, describing God as the Ultimate Boeing 747 gambit.
+Hoyle's argument is a mainstay of pseudosciences like creation science and intelligent design.
+Richard Dawkins described it as a fallacy in his book The God Delusion, arguing that the existence of God, who under theistic uses of Hoyle's argument is implicitly responsible for the origin of life, defies probability far more than does the spontaneous origin of life even given Hoyle's assumptions.
+Dawkins describes God as the Ultimate Boeing 747 gambit, an argument that philosopher Alvin Plantinga criticised by questioning Dawkins' contention that God is necessarily complex.